fortio/fortio/README.md

   - Run/Trigger tests and graph the results.
   - A UI to browse saved results and single graph or multi graph them (comparative graph of min,avg, median, p75, p99, p99.9 and max).
   - Proxy/fetch other URLs
+  - `/fortio/data/index.tsv` an tab separated value file conforming to Google cloud storage [URL list data transfer format](https://cloud.google.com/storage/transfer/create-url-list) so you can export/backup local results to the cloud.

+The `report` mode is a readonly subset of the above directly on `/`.

 ## Implementation details